lordever/react-kotlin-spring-project-template/README.md

 ## Frontend

+More about client side you can read [here](./src/main/webapp/client/README.md#usage)

 1. Make `npm install` in directory `./src/main/webpapp/client`
 2. Run `npm run serve` command from this directory
 3. You'll see successfully message and look forward web page by navigation to `http://localhost:8080`